RawBData/SFRider/README.md

 ## Background and Overview
 ***

-SFRider will be single web react web-app that utilizes OpenSF data to visualize the best times and areas to ride, park, and avoid dangerous intersections in San Francisco.
-The map will have multiple overlays that depict routes, accidents, density, traffic and more.
+SFRider will be single page react app that utilizes OpenSF data to visualize the best times and areas to ride, park, and avoid dangerous intersections in San Francisco.
+The map will have multiple overlays that depict routes, crime, traffic and more.